 I have worked in both a clinical and research capacity in psychosis for the past 15 years.
 I worked as a Psychologist in an Early Intervention Service in Newcastle, Australia before commencing my Clinical Psychology Doctoral training at the University of Newcastle, Australia, which I completed in 2006.
 Shortly after my training, I moved to the UK, obtaining a Research Fellow position in the Department of Clinical Psychology at Manchester.
 I was appointed Lecturer in 2008, becoming a member of the Clinical and Health Research Group (now the Centre for New Treatments and Understanding in Mental Health; CeNTRUM).
 I have worked as a trial therapist on a number of large scale randomised controlled trials in psychosis.
-In my role as Lecturer, I teach on the Manchester Clinical Psychology training programme (ClinPsyD), supervise research projects (at undergraduate, postgraduate and PhD levels) and carry out my own programme of research.
-I combine academic work with clinical practice and to that end hold an NHS Clinical Psychologist post in the complex cases service at Manchester Mental Health and Social Care Trust (MMHSCT).
-I currently hold a grant from the Medical Research Council (MRC) which looks at developing and evaluating a software application to deliver a CBT-informed intervention for early psychosis.
+I was appointed Senior Lecturer in Clinical Psychology in 2015.
+Alongside my programme of research, I teach on the Manchester Clinical Psychology training programme (ClinPsyD), and supervise doctoral student research projects.
+I am also an Honorary Consultant Clinical psychologist with Greater Manchester Mental Health NHS Foundation Trust (GMMH) and am co-Director of the Childhood Trauma and Resilience Unit, hosted by GMMH.
+I currently hold grants exploring the role of digital health tools in mental healthcare.